We support our customer's to improve their customer retention rates every day.

 Let’s first look at the Customer Retention Rate (CRR) for a given period:

-where CS is the number of customers at the start of the period and CE is the number of those customers that are left by the end of the period.
+Where CS is the number of customers at the start of the measuring period and CE is the number of those customers that are left by the end of the measurement period (which = total customers-new customers).
 Note that we have excluded any new customers acquired in the period.

 The Customer Retention Rate is sometimes referred to as the Logo Retention Rate.